Satisfactory Academic Progress

 SAP Component 1:

-Students are required to maintain a minimum cumulative grade point average (GPA) to be considered in good academic standing.
-Please refer to the Academic Regulations for additional information on this requirement or .
-Remedial courses are calculated in the number of credit hours for a student and in the student’s cumulative grade point average.
+Students are required to maintain a minimum cumulative grade point average (CGPA).
+Please refer to the Academic Policies for additional information on this requirement or .

 SAP Component 2: